Jacobson v. Anderson

 Required Action

-EWs in the District Office have minimal responsibilities in the implementation of the Jacobson court order.
-If a client calls and wants more information or wishes to have a claim form, he/she must be given the GAIN telephone number (254-6175).
+Social Services Benefits Specialists (SSBSs) in the District Office have minimal responsibilities in the implementation of the Jacobson court order.
+If a client calls and wants more information or wishes to have a claim form, they must be given the GAIN telephone number (254-6175).
 The GAIN office is responsible for the initial processing of the claim.

 CROP Unit

-There may be cases where a client was inappropriately sanctioned by GAIN and the EW removed that individual from the AU.
-An EW in the CROP Unit will be processing these claims when a referral is received from GAIN.
+There may be cases where a client was inappropriately sanctioned by GAIN, and the SSBS removed that individual from the AU.
+An SSBS in the CROP Unit will be processing these claims when a referral is received from GAIN.

-If the CROP EW asks to borrow a case in order to process a potential Jacobson application, the case-carrying EW must insure that the case is sent to the CROP EW as soon as possible.
+If the CROP SSBS asks to borrow a case in order to process a potential Jacobson application, the case-carrying SSBS must insure that the case is sent to the CROP SSBS as soon as possible.
 There are court-mandated timelines, which must be kept.

 Related Topics